tjmahr/bucld17/README.md

 paradigm.
 These results suggest that the impoverished signal of the CI may result in more uncertainty and longer lexical decision times, especially for ambiguous speech cues.

-### APA-format citation

-This bit is mostly to help me copy-and-paste it.

-Mahr, T., & Edwards, J. R. (2017, November). **Spoken word recognition of children with cochlear implants**.
-Presentation at the 42nd annual Boston University Conference on Language Development, Boston, MA.